angular/angular-cli/CONTRIBUTING.md

 StackOverflow is a much better place to ask questions since:

-- there are thousands of people willing to help on StackOverflow
+- There are thousands of people willing to help on StackOverflow.
-- questions and answers stay available for public viewing so your question / answer might help someone else
+- Questions and answers stay available for public viewing so your question / answer might help someone else.
 - StackOverflow's voting system assures that the best answers are prominently visible.

 To save your and our time we will be systematically closing all the issues that are requests for